bonomani/devmon/docs/USING.md

 ## Discover
 Devmon should discover and identify the device's vendor and model, determining which test templates to apply.
-Run a Discovery (optionally in debug mode) nnd look at the result:
+Run a Discovery (optionally in debug mode) and look at the result:
 ```bash
 ./devmon -read -de
 less hosts.db